dong200k/Phaser_Game/server/devdocs/MapCreation.md

 1. Select the SpawnPoints layer.
 2. Then select the Insert point icon on top of the map editor.
 3. Click on the map to add your spawn point.
 4. Update the Class of the spawn point in the left menu.
-If we want a player spawn point enter "player" if we want a monster spawn point enter "monster".
+If we want a player spawn point enter player, if we want a monster spawn point enter monster.

 Note: There should only be one player spawn point.
 There can be multiple monster spawn points.